Analytics and Sales Reports

 ↑ Back to top

-WooCommerce Admin is pre-configured with a default date range of Month to Date.
-This is the date range that will be used when loading the WooCommerce Dashboard or Analytics page from any non-WooCommerce Admin page.
-Any reports that support a date range will have a Date Range Picker to allow changing the date range for the report.
+The default date range is Month to Date.
+This setting will be used as the date range when loading the Analytics and Sales Reports Dashboard or Analytics page from any non-WooCommerce page.
+Any reports that support a date range will have a Date Range Picker to set the date range for the report.

 Date Type